jpegleg/borg-kube/README.md

 This cluster is designed to utilize manifests and the k3s curl bash installer.
 Offline install can be done by loading the image tarballs with k3s ctr and using manifests locally.
 The NeuVector manifest is stored with it's license in `files/` with `local_neuvector_manifest_copy.yml` and `NEUVECTOR_LICENSE`.
 Neither of these files are normally required, but I wanted to include the NeuVector manifest being used locally for review purposes.
 See the executor `neu.sh` which creates an alias for kubectl if k3s is installed and then creates all of the RBAC, (PSP), and applies the NeuVector services via manifest.

-The cluster starts out less secure in discovery mode, but can then be hardened via activity in the WUI.
+The cluster starts out less secure in discovery mode, but can then be hardened via activity in the WUI, or via code of course.

 The installation is done with some minimal ansible and shell.
 Feel free to change that, just keeping this one to the point.

-Calico is configured to use wireguard and eBPF mode.
+Calico is configured to use wireguard and disable eBPF.
+The Calico eBPF may be destabilizing the WUI.

 ```
 ---